MaxChaplin/STM32/SimpleBootloader/readme.md

 ## Description

-This is a project for the STM32F407VET6 board which uses the ILI9341 LCD display and an SD card reader.
+This is a project for the STM32F407VET6 board which uses the ILI9341 LCD display and an SD card drive.
 It implements a minimal bootloader capable of loading firmware files from an SD card through a simple interface.

 The bootloader library is a modified version of the [Embertronix bootloader](https://embetronicx.com/category/tutorials/microcontrollers/stm32/bootloader/).